-Credit card issuers understand that cash rebates motivate lots of our purchasing and loyalty decisions.
+Credit card issuers understand that cash back rewards motivate lots of our purchasing and loyalty decisions.
 Yet, according to research from Mintel Comperemedia, not everybody prefers to convert their credit card rewards into statement credits.
 Racking up rewards points is an easy way to stash savings for a person-to-person gift or for a charitable donation.
 A few rewards credit cards make it easy for you to cut out the middleman, enabling the bank to issue a reward on your behalf:

 Chase Ultimate Rewards.
 Many of Chase's most popular rewards and cash-back credit cards tie into the Ultimate Rewards program.
 Chase Freedom and Chase Sapphire Preferred Card both allow you to rack up points that you can convert into a mailed check, payable to anyone you like.
 Just use the program's online order form to cash out your points.
 The system's shopping cart lets you designate the payee and the shipping address.